Being Part of Britain

 - through Religious Education, PSHE and other lessons where we develop awareness and appreciation of other cultures including visiting places of worship that are important to different faiths

 - ensuring children have a rich and varied reading curriculum which promotes diversity

 - in art and music by considering people from cultures and from other parts of the world

 - across the curriculum, providing pupils with the opportunity to learn how to argue and defend points of view in English, history, geography, PSHE, digital literacy, etc

 - celebrating cultural differences through assemblies and themed weeks which allow for the sharing of stories, images, events, music and expectations which promote the universal values.
 We ensure that we are flexible and responsive to current issues within our school community, nationally and within the wider world.

-- Respect is central to everything we do at Neville’s Cross.
-Our school thrives in a culture of respect.
+- Our school thrives in a culture of respect.
 Our Behaviour policy provides guidelines for promoting good choices and has clear boundaries when those in school do not show appropriate respect

 - Our children are integral to drafting class and whole school charters, through the Jigsaw Curriculum, which outline the expectations of all within our school community.

 - Children take on roles of responsibility within school e.g. House Captains, Class Council Representatives, Play Leaders etc.

 On November 18th 2022, as part of our Anti-Bullying week in school, which was focused on the theme, ‘Reach Out’ children across school were invited to take part in a Rainbow Bake-Off competition.
 Look at these amazing entries!